drirmbda/node-toolbox/README.md

 # node-toolbox

-collection of helper scripts for node management
+A collection of helper scripts for node management.
 Inspired by @drimbda's code snippets